Netcentric/accesscontroltool/docs/AdvancedFeatures.md

 ## Configure permissions for anonymous

 To configure permissions for out-of-the-box anonymous user, it's best to create a custom group and add user `anonymous` to the `members` attribute of that group.
-The ACEs added to the custom group will then be effective for anonyomous users.
+The ACEs added to the custom group will then be effective for anonyomous user.

 ## Configure memberships of/towards externally managed groups